Help us improve your experience.

 Devices That Support Up to 16 Forwarding Classes

-Other Juniper Networks routing platforms support up to 16 forwarding classes, which enables you to classify packets more granularly.
+Some Juniper Networks devices support up to 16 forwarding classes, which enables you to classify packets more granularly.
 For example, you can configure multiple classes of EF traffic: EF, EF1, and EF2.
-On these platforms, the Junos OS software supports up to eight output queues; therefore, if you configure more than eight forwarding classes, you must map multiple forwarding classes to single output queues.
-The following Juniper Networks routing and switching platforms support up to 16 forwarding classes and up to 8 output queues:
+The Junos software supports up to eight output queues; therefore, if you configure more than eight forwarding classes, you must map multiple forwarding classes to single output queues.

 Default and Configurable Packet Loss Priority Values

 By default, the loss priority is low.
-On most devices, you can configure high or low loss priority.
-On the following devices, you can configure high, low, medium-high, or medium-low loss priority:
+On most devices, you can configure high, low, medium-high, or medium-low loss priority.

 Configuration Statements Used to Configure and Apply Forwarding Classes